akshaysurendra/andaman-logging/Surendra2021_FEM_Andaman_readme.md

 ## METHODOLOGICAL INFORMATION

-**1. Methods used for collection/generation of data:** See methods section of https://doi.org/10.1016/j.foreco.2020.118791 ; plotC data has not been included in the manuscript.
+See methods section of https://doi.org/10.1016/j.foreco.2020.118791 ; plotC data has not been included in the manuscript.
 Plot C is 70x70m (0.49ha) in size and encircles the other two plots right at the centre, and all trees (and cut stumps) above 180cm girth within this larger plot have been have been identified and measured.

-### (A) DATA-SPECIFIC INFORMATION FOR: plotdata.csv
+## (1) DATA-SPECIFIC INFORMATION FOR: plotdata.csv

   1. Number of variables: 19
   2. Number of cases/rows: 4303